biopython/biopython.github.io/wiki/Building_a_release.md

     $ git push origin master
     ```

-18. Successful wheels will be on
+17. Successful wheels will be on
     [on Rackspace](https://a365fff413fe338398b6-1c8a9b3114517dc5fe17b7c3f8c63a43.ssl.cf2.rackcdn.com/),
     download them from there to your ``~/repository/biopython/DIST/`` folder.
     We will upload these to PyPI later using Twine.

-19. If you have a Windows machine, remove any prior Biopython installations,
+18. If you have a Windows machine, remove any prior Biopython installations,
     and confirm the Windows wheel file(s) work.

 Tagging the release, and uploading
 ----------------------------------

+19. Back in the main repository, tag the release:

+    ``` bash
+    $ cd  .../tmp1/biopython/
+    $ git tag biopython-171
+    $ git push origin master --tags
+    ```

 20. Upload the new release tar-ball and zip to the website via GitHub Pages `DIST` repository.